 Things to do in St. Augustine with kids

 Look no further if you’re looking for things to do in St. Augustine with kids!
-St. Augustine may not be the first destination you think of for family-friendly travel in Florida, but it should be!
+St. Augustine may not be the first destination you think of for family-friendly travel in Florida, but you’d be surprised!

 Are you ready to see what St. Augustine has to offer your family?
 Then let’s go!